A woman has accused Cristiano Ronaldo, one of the world's biggest soccer stars, of raping her in a Las Vegas hotel room in 2009.

 In mediation discussions, Ronaldo's representatives led her to believe they were attempting to compensate her for her injuries, and that agreeing to the settlement precluded her from cooperating with police.
 In reality, the lawsuit claims, his team was attempting to obstruct a criminal investigation and erode Mayorga's credibility, thus diminishing her chances of pursuing a claim for civil damages.
 The allegations form the basis of Mayorga's claims of coercion and fraud, racketeering and civil conspiracy, and abuse of process.

 Her family, who lives in Las Vegas, attended mediation to provide her with emotional support and advice.
-But they were excluded from discussions by Ronaldo's team and the mediator, according to the lawsuit.
+But Ronaldo's team and the mediator excluded them from talks, according to the lawsuit.

-Knowing she was a "vulnerable person," his team reinforced the threat of public humiliation if she or anyone else publicly disclosed her allegations or cooperated with law enforcement, her complaint says.
+Knowing she was a "vulnerable person," Ronaldo's team reinforced the threat of public humiliation if anyone publicly disclosed her allegations or cooperated with law enforcement, her complaint says.
 They threatened to portray her as having consented to sex and then making a false claim so she could extort Ronaldo for money.

 Mayorga described mediation "as re-experiencing the sexual assault," an ordeal marked by "extreme fearfulness, complete helplessness and eventually a sense of passivity where she would do anything just to be able to leave/escape/avoid revisiting the sexual assault by continuing the mediation," the lawsuit says.